ByAUJay

 Key Features

-- Decentralized and unregulated (initially)
+- Decentralized and unregulated (at first)

 Advantages

-- High liquidity potential post-listing
+- Great liquidity potential after going public

 Challenges